Trump's Tariffs and Their Consequences

 Texas has a lot of cross-border trade with Mexico.
 Texas trade with Mexico will be hurt, according to Texas Senator Ted Cruz (R), a Trump supporter.

 There might be less investment in America.
-But the recent surge in investment has been related to AI, so the overall impact might not be too great.
+Much of the recent surge in investment has been related to AI, so the overall impact might not be too great for a while.

 Mexico, besides cars, is a major source of fresh fruit and vegetables.
 A major American importer has already raised prices 20%.
 There goes the movement of trying to get Americans to eat healthier.
 The cost of Corona and Modelo beer will rise.
 Even worse is the increased cost of tequila!

 More smuggling.
-Unlike Mexican drug exporters, smugglers of many goods will not have to set up a new distribution networks.
-There is already a large distribution network for the related business of selling stolen, counterfeit, and black-market goods - eBay and Amazon.
+Unlike Mexican drug exporters, smugglers of many goods will not have to set up new distribution networks.
+There is already a large distribution network for the related businesses of selling stolen, counterfeit, and black-market goods - eBay and Amazon.
 Illegally imported food products can be sold at so-called urban “farmers markets.”
+There has been a big increase in egg smuggling on the Mexican border.
+ICE agents now search cars and trucks for contraband eggs.

 RETALIATION